If you have symptoms that could be a sign of stomach cancer, see your GP as soon as possible.

-You will then lie down on a couch and your specialist will give you a white, chalky liquid to drink which contains barium.
+You will then lie down on a couch, and your specialist will give you a white, chalky liquid to drink that contains barium.
 As the barium fills your stomach, your specialist will be able to see your stomach on an X-ray monitor, as well as any ulcers, or abnormal growths.
 Your couch may be tipped slightly during the test so the barium fills all the areas of your stomach.

 A barium swallow usually takes about 15 minutes to perform.
-Afterwards you will be able to eat and drink as normal, although you may need to drink more water to help flush the barium out of your system.
+Afterwards, you will be able to eat and drink as normal, although you may need to drink more water to help flush the barium out of your system.
 You may feel slightly sick after a barium meal X-ray, and the barium may cause constipation.
 Your stools may also be white for a few days afterwards as the barium passes through your system.

 If you are diagnosed with stomach cancer, further tests may be needed to help determine how far it has spread and how quickly it is likely to spread (known as the stage and grade).
 Your cancer specialist (oncologist) will discuss this with you.

 However, it may not always be possible to identify the exact stage of your condition until your treatment starts.

 Your specialist may need to examine your stomach in more detail to see if the cancer has spread, especially to the lining of the abdominal cavity (peritoneum).
 If it has, you may need to have a small operation called a laparoscopy.

 This procedure is carried out under a general anaesthetic, so you will be asleep.